Hanine23Sayeed/Generative-AI/Semantic Book Recommender/REDME.md

 # Semantic Book Recommender

-A Semantic Book Recommender System built with Python, OpenAI, LangChain, Hugging Face, Chroma, and Gradio.
+An LLM Semantic Book Recommender System built with Python, OpenAI, LangChain, Hugging Face, Chroma, and Gradio.
 This project recommends books based on semantic meaning, category, and emotional tone, offering a human-centric approach to discovering new books.

 # Features